-Today's industry-leading customer experience management solutions offer far more functionality than ever before.
+Today's industry-leading content, marketing, and digital experience management solutions offer far more functionality than ever before.
 This expanded scope, combined with the ability to integrate with other enterprise applications, further increases their overall value to the organization.
 However, this complexity also increases the risk of a failed implementation.